eslerm/DigitalOcean-Backup-and-Restore/README.md

-# [WIP] DigitalOcean Starbound Server Snapshot/Destroy and Restore.
+# DigitalOcean Starbound Server Snapshot/Destroy and Restore.

 **The Problem:**
 I only need the Starbound server to run *maybe* 8 hours a month.
 Paying $40 a month for